Church of the Holy Sepulchre: Chapel of St. Vartan

-East of the Chapel of Saint Helena, the excavators discovered a void containing a 2nd-century drawing of a Roman pilgrim ship, two low walls supporting the platform of Hadrian's 2nd-century temple, and a higher 4th-century wall built to support Constantine's basilica.
+East of the Chapel of Saint Helena, the excavators discovered a void containing a fourth-century drawing of a Roman pilgrim ship, two low walls supporting the platform of Hadrian's second-century temple, and a higher fourth-century wall built to support Constantine's basilica.
 After the excavations of the early 1970s, the Armenian authorities converted this archaeological space into the Chapel of Saint Vartan, and created an artificial walkway over the quarry on the north of the chapel, so that the new chapel could be accessed (by permission) from the Chapel of Saint Helena.

 Aedicule restoration

 After seven decades of being held together by steel girders, the Israel Antiquities Authority (IAA) declared the visibly deteriorating Aedicule structure unsafe.
 A restoration of the Aedicule was agreed upon and executed from May 2016 to March 2017.
-Much of the $4 million project was funded by the World Monuments Fund, as well as $1.3 million from Mica Ertegun and a significant sum from King Abdullah II of Jordan.
+Much of the $4 million project was funded by the World Monuments Fund, as well as $1.3 million from Mica Ertegün and a significant sum from King Abdullah II of Jordan.
 The existence of the original limestone cave walls within the Aedicule was confirmed, and a window was created to view this from the inside.
 The presence of moisture led to the discovery of an underground shaft resembling an escape tunnel carved into the bedrock, seeming to lead from the tomb.
 For the first time since at least 1555, on 26 October 2016, marble cladding that protects the supposed burial bed of Jesus was removed.
 Members of the National Technical University of Athens were present.
 Initially, only a layer of debris was visible.
 This was cleared in the next day, and a partially broken marble slab with a Crusader-style cross carved was revealed.
 By the night of 28 October, the original limestone burial bed was shown to be intact.
 The tomb was resealed shortly thereafter.
-Mortar from just above the burial bed was later dated to the mid-4th century.
+Mortar from just above the burial bed was later dated to the mid-fourth century.